Venona project: Black Friday

+Operation Gold was betrayed to the NKVD/ KGB by British SIS member George Blake even before it started intercepting in May 1955.
+But to avoid compromising Blake, it was allowed to continue to April 1956, with knowledge of the project kept inside the NKVD/ KGB.

 Bearing of Venona on particular cases

-Venona has added information—some unequivocal, some ambiguous—to several espionage cases.
-Some known spies, including Theodore Hall, were neither prosecuted nor publicly implicated, because the Venona evidence against them was withheld.
+Venona has added information – some unequivocal, some ambiguous – to several espionage cases.
+Some known spies, including Theodore Hall and Bill Weisband, were neither prosecuted nor publicly implicated, because the Venona evidence against them was withheld.

 "19"

 The identity of the Soviet source cryptonymed "19" remains unclear.
 According to British writer Nigel West, "19" was Edvard Beneš, president of the Czechoslovak government-in-exile.
 Military historian Eduard Mark and American authors Herbert Romerstein and Eric Breindel concluded it was Roosevelt's aide Harry Hopkins.
 According to American authors John Earl Haynes and Harvey Klehr, "19" could be someone from the British delegation to the Washington Conference in May 1943.
 Moreover, they argue no evidence of Hopkins as an agent has been found in other archives, and the partial message relating to "19" does not indicate whether this source was a spy.

 However, Vasili Mitrokhin was a KGB archivist who defected to the United Kingdom in 1992 with copies of large numbers of KGB files.
 He claimed Harry Hopkins was a secret Russian agent.
-Moreover, Oleg Gordievsky, a high-level KGB officer who also defected from the Soviet Union, reported that Iskhak Akhmerov, the KGB officer who controlled the clandestine Soviet agents in the U.S. during the war, had said Hopkins was "the most important of all Soviet wartime agents in the United States".
+Moreover, Oleg Gordievsky, a high-level KGB officer who also defected from the Soviet Union, reported that Iskhak Akhmerov, the KGB officer who controlled the clandestine Soviet agents in the US during the war, had said Hopkins was "the most important of all Soviet wartime agents in the United States".

-Alexander Vassiliev's notes identified source code-named "19" as Laurence Duggan.
+Alexander Vassiliev's notes identified the source code-named "19" as Laurence Duggan.

 Julius and Ethel Rosenberg

 Venona has added significant information to the case of Julius and Ethel Rosenberg, making it clear Julius was guilty of espionage, and also showing that Ethel, while not acting as a principal, still acted as an accessory who took part in Julius's espionage activity and played a role in the recruitment of her brother for atomic espionage.

+Julius and Ethel Rosenberg also had another connection to a recruit for the Soviets named David Greenglass, who was Ethel's brother and Julius's brother-in-law.

 Venona and other recent information has shown that, while the content of Julius' atomic espionage was not as vital to the Soviets as alleged at the time of his espionage activities, in other fields it was extensive.
 The information Rosenberg passed to the Soviets concerned the proximity fuze, design and production information on the Lockheed P-80 jet fighter, and thousands of classified reports from Emerson Radio.

 The Venona evidence indicates unidentified sources code-named "Quantum" and "Pers" who facilitated transfer of nuclear weapons technology to the Soviet Union from positions within the Manhattan Project.
 According to Alexander Vassiliev's notes from KGB archive, "Quantum" was Boris Podolsky and "Pers" was Russell W. McNutt, an engineer from the uranium processing plant in Oak Ridge.